timf/terms.dev/README.md

 This is the source repository for [terms.dev](https://terms.dev), a website dedicated to one simple purpose: listing one, succinct definition for software terms.
 That's it!

-Taking PRs!
-Happy to take suggestions which is why I made this site public.
+Taking PRs - happy to take suggestions which is why I made this repository public.

 Don't have time for that?
 Just tweet or DM me on Twitter ([@peakscale](https://twitter.com/peakscale)).
 No problem.